bLopata/ml-tensorflow/Readme.md

 **Word embeddings** are an ML-based algorithm which require training on a very large corpus of text data.
 Inputting a word to this classifier algorithm produces a low-dimensionality word embedding which is similar for two words which have a close relationship such as "London" and another city.
 Popular examples of word embedding models are Word2Vec which uses simple neural networks, GloVe - Global Vectors for Word Vectorization which uses word-to-word co-occurance matrix and nearest neighbors algorithm for word relationships.

+## Supervised and Unsupervised Learning

+Thus far in the course, we have been conducting supervised machine learning, where labels associated with the data is provided and used to correct the algorithm during a training phase.
+Unsupervised learning does not include real labels or a testing phase.
+Unsupervised learning is performed by looking at the data and trying to find patterns within the data.
+These are known as "self-discovering" algorithms.
+Unsupervised models require precise and accurate setup to model the structure and similarities within the data.
+Two primary examples of unsupervised learning are clustering, or identifying patters in data items, and principal component analysis - also known as autoencoding or latent factor analysis - is where you seek to identify the latent factors that drive data.

+### Clustering Algorithms

+Clustering algorithms look within the data to determine commanalities within the data which can be used to group similar data items logically.
+To perform clustering on huge or complex datasets, we seek to represent attributes as numbers.

 # Labs

 ## Logistic Regression